ali-hourag/ali-hourag/README.md

 - 👀 Hi!
 I am a Fullstack Developer with a strong affinity for logic, creativity and clean code.
 Very driven and determined to achieve my goals and constantly striving to be better, more efficient and faster.
-- 🌱 Due to my Computer Science degree and Software Development master I have enhanced my problem solving ability, my proactivity and I have become a great team-player with the necessary skills to work independently.
+- 🌱 Due to my Computer Science degree, Software Development master and now working with Block-Auth I have enhanced my problem solving ability, my proactivity and I have become a great team-player with the necessary skills to work independently.
-- 💞️ I am on the lookout for new opportunities to contribute to a team, as well as taking on responsibilities and carrying out challenging projects that will help me grow, learn and add value to the company by being an important asset.
+- 💞️ I am on the lookout for new challenges to contribute to a team, as well as taking on responsibilities and carrying out challenging projects that will help me grow, learn and add value to the company by being an important asset.

   <div align="center">